DataSF/datasf.github.io/academy/_posts/2023-01-06-developing-actionable-research.md

 ---
 layout: course
-title: >-
-  Developing Effective Research for Better Insights: choosing the right method for the right question
+title: Developing Effective Research for Better Insights
 course_short_name: Delivering Effective Research for Better Insights
 description: >-
   When someone approaches you with a problem, how do you ensure that the method